 Notable events include:

 - 5k Run/Walks: Annual runs won’t take place in large groups this year.
-For example, the 2020 Miles for Meso 5K Run in Alton, Illinois is registering participants online, but having them run or walk in their local neighborhoods individually.
+For example, the 2021 Miles for Meso 5K Run in Alton, Illinois is registering participants online for a run or walk in their local neighborhoods individually.